cryptiddddd/music-proxy-api/readme.md

 - i want a more uniform way of intercepting and handling errors! is there a universal error handler i could come up with??
 - all the spotify api calls so far are pretty uniform [validate parameters, grab user access key, call the specific function, and then format the data.]
     - how could i generalize or streamline this process? spotify's parameters tend to be pretty cookie-cutter, there's a consistency to them between name and valid values...
-    - is this something that i could redesign to be objet-oriented, now that i understand more about the authentication flow?
+    - is this something that i could redesign to be object-oriented, now that i understand more about the authentication flow?